Habits of an entrepreneur

 How to maximize your why:

 • Set goals.
-Not New Years’ Resolutions.
+Not New Years' Resolutions.
 But daily goals, weekly goals, monthly goals, quarterly goals.
-It’s too easy to lose focus of your goals if you only do it once a year.
+It's too easy to lose focus of your goals if you only do it once a year.
 Write those goals down.
-What do you want to achieve and what exact date do you want to achieve it.
+What do you want to achieve and what exact date do you want to achieve it?
 Check your progress on those goals each day.

 • Be grateful.
 You have this big goal that you want to achieve.
 You're going to need to get some help from others to achieve it.
 Maybe they're the customers buying your product or the employees you hire to help you hit your targets.
 They're making your goal possible.
 Let them know how grateful you are to them.
 Handwrite them cards on their birthday thanking them for their help in achieving the 'why.'
 Send them emails telling them how much you love having them on your team.
 Let them know you're nothing without them because they're a huge part of your success.

-12. They Minimize their Decisions – Habits of a Successful Entrepreneur
+12. They Minimize their Decisions

 Mark Zuckerberg wears the same outfit every day.
 Why?
 To reduce the number of decisions he makes each day.
 Making decisions can be exhausting, even if we don't consciously feel it.
 The average adult makes about 35,000 decisions a day.
 Like the decision you made to read this article out of all the articles on our blog (thanks by the way!)